-Five communities are participating in an 18-month program of professional development and new project implementation and assessment, led by a team of JTS faculty and staff.
-This collaboration is developing new models of learning and will be documented in order to identify broader conclusions about the application of experiential learning in Jewish education.
+Educators from a cohort of five communities from across the continent partnered with ReFrame’s team of JTS faculty and staff in an 18-month program of professional development and new project implementation.
+The collaboration developed new models of learning, promoted support between innovate educators, and was documented by JTS faculty participants in order to identify broader conclusions about the application of experiential learning in Jewish education.

-In January, we launched our work with the five ReFrame pilot communities at a four-day retreat in Atlanta held concurrently with the Jewish Educators Assembly annual conference (where ReFrame staff also led the closing session).
-Each pilot community was represented by two professionals who will serve as their ReFrame Leadership Team throughout the program.
-In most cases the sites are represented by the congregation’s director of education along with a second educator.
+The partnerships began in January, 2014, at a four-day retreat in Atlanta held concurrently with the Jewish Educators Assembly annual conference (where ReFrame staff also led the closing session).
+Each pilot community was represented by two professionals who serve as their ReFrame Leadership Team throughout the program.

 Beth Tzedec Congregation is a Conservative congregation in the heart of Toronto dedicated to being a “Community Destination for Jewish Living.”
 Founded in 1955 as the merger of two leading synagogues, Beth Tzedec is today the largest synagogue community in Canada.
 The synagogue hosts more than 200 annual events that allow its congregants to grow spiritually, socially, culturally, religiously, and educationally.

 With ReFrame, Educational Director Daniel Silverman hopes to explore and try out new ideas and methods by which to improve Beth Tzedec’s Congregational School and Youth department.